Keep yourself up to date with the latest 3D printing news from all over the world.

 Want to know what’s happening in the Additive Manufacturing and 3D printing industry?
-Here’s All3DP’s weekly report for professionals, written by former 3dprint.com editor-in-chief and industry expert Sarah Goehrke.
+Here’s All3DP’s weekly report for professionals, presented by industry expert Sarah Goehrke.

 Josef Prusa has announced the release of Prusament, a new brand of filament that is developed in-house at Prusa Research's new filament factory.

 Ahead of next week's TCT Show, Peopoly has revealed a supersized version of its popular Moai SLA kit 3D printer.
 Get your gloves ready - the Peopoly Moai 200 prints up to 200mm-cubed.

 Evolve Additive Solutions, a spin-off company from Stratasys, has announced the completion of an equity investment of $19 million led by LEGO Brand Group.

 WASP, the Italian 3D printer manufacturer, has finished developing its 3D printer which can print on an architectural scale.
 They call it the "Infinity 3D printer" and it'll be presented next month in Massa Lombarda.

 Researchers from the University of Bath and the University of Bristol, UK, have developed a sustainable and cost-effective responsive ink for 4D printing.
 Inspired by the pine cone, it has a high cellulose content.

 Josef Průša, CEO and founder of Prusa Research, has released new major firmware for the MK3/MK2.5 3D printer, a new Slic3r PE 1.41.0, and the Multi Material Upgrade 2.0 is shipping now.

 BMW has outlined what it thinks the future car is: autonomous, all-electric and, to all intents and purposes a living-room-on-wheels.
 Oh, and it has a purty 3D printed grille.